overturetool/overturetool.github.io/_netmeetings/Net-Meeting-95.md

 A new framework for developing UIs for VDM models with DukeScript has been developed (see <https://github.com/overturetool/tempo-ui>).
 A very rough proof of concept demo video is available at <https://dl.dropboxusercontent.com/u/1587375/uidemo.avi>

 Two student workers will use this framework to develop a UI for a Traffic Management System model, developed as part of the Tempo project.

+#### Removal of Components from the main build

+We have begun removing certain components from the Overture build.
+These components are not maintained by anyone and provide features that nobody uses.
+They also slow the build down.
+They are being migrated into stand-alone repositories in the overturetool GitHub org.
+So far, we have removed the ProB integration and the old GUI Builder (no relation to TempoUI).
+More may come.

 #### On-going AU Overture-related student projects